Skip to the content.

 Creating columns

-We have shown how to use the sidebarLayout() function, but we may want to have multiple columns in our data and the sidebarLayout() function can’t help to much with that.
+We have shown how to use the sidebarLayout() function, but we may want to have multiple columns in our app and the sidebarLayout() function can’t help to much with that.
 Fortunately, there is the fluidRow() function that allows us to divide up the row into columns using the column() function nested within it.
-The first argument within the column() function defines the width of the column and the sum of all of the widths of a column for a given fluidRow() function should sum to 12.
-If the width value in fluidRow() is left undefined then it defaults to 12.
+The first argument within the column() function defines the width of the column and the sum of all of the widths of the columns for a given fluidRow() function should sum to 12.
 An example of this syntax would be:

 fluidRow(